aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 If you follow these steps, there **will** be a GitHub Issue opened prior to submitting a Pull Request (PR).
 However, we're quite aware that a PR may come in without ever being discussed in an Issue or Discussion.
 While we do not advocate for this, you should be aware of the process that will be followed for those circumstances.

 Should this happen and if you followed the project guidelines, have sample tests, code quality, you will first be acknowledged for your work.
 So, thank you in advance!
-After that, the PR will be quickly reviewed to ensure that it makes sense as a contribution to the project, and to gauge the work effort or issues with merging into _current_.
+After that, the PR will be quickly reviewed to ensure that it makes sense as a contribution to the project, and to gauge the work effort or issues with merging into _devel_.
 If the effort required by the core team isn't trivial, it'll likely still be a few weeks before it gets thoroughly reviewed and merged.
 It will just depend on the current backlog.

 ### Contributing to Arista Validated Design (AVD)